gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 was wide, with a hole drilled near the top for a cord.
 Many of the Hett who had come to the mountain the past few years wore them.
-For luck, for good health, because it had been their grandmother's, because all the other Hett were doing it---there were as many explanations as there were stones, and as many complaints about the practice as there were Avauntois who would rather not have any Hett on the mountain at all.
+For luck, for good health, because it had been their grandmother's, because all the other Hett were doing it—there were as many explanations as there were stones, and as many complaints about the practice as there were Avauntois who would rather not have any Hett on the mountain at all.